hkujy/LinJuanJuan/RemarksOnRestoreAlgorithm.md

 # Remarks
-1. I can reproduce Wang's work, however, there may be some accuracy issue
+1. I can reproduce Wang's work.
+However, there may be some accuracy issue
 2. Remark: even for the link with one failure links the recover secquence is not the same
+3. To avoid zero denominator, I set the sum of the total count for each operator to be 1
 # Todo list
 1. add a variable to check the performance of each operators
 2. check whether is improved or not